 Police in Swaziland / Eswatini are investigating a woman officer who came out as a lesbian at the kingdom’s LGBTI Pride event.

-Chief Police Information and Communication Officer Superintendent Khulani Mamba confirmed this ‘Deliberations are going on so I can only discuss it afterwards,’ Mamba said.
+Chief Police Information and Communication Officer Superintendent Khulani Mamba confirmed this to the Swazi News.
+‘Deliberations are going on so I can only discuss it afterwards,’ Mamba said.

 He said they were trying to determine whether police officers were allowed to attend LGBTI (lesbian, gay, bisexual, transgender, intersex) Pride events.